remihoeppe/employeeApi/README.md

 -   Component(s): EmployeeForm\
     URL: /employees/newEmployee or /employees/:id

-    > Allows to either create a new employee or to visualise a current employee's detail and to save modification made to their profile.\
+    > Allows to either create a new employee or to visualize a current employee's detail and to save modification made to their profile.\
     > API Endpoint: /employee/:id -> POST or PUT => Save new employee or changes for current employee

     ![](./README-docs/EmployeeCard1.png)